 Public Hearing regarding Final application for Suncrest Subdivision Phase 3, Applicant: Randy Matthews, Location: 100 W and 1900 S and 1925 S Perry UT, 84302

-Bob Barnhill explained this subdivision has nine proposed lots, he stated the City Engineer had a list of items of clarification with which the Commission has been provided.
+Bob Barnhill explained this subdivision has nine proposed lots.
+He stated the City Engineer had a list of items of clarification with which the Commission has been provided.
 He advised using these items of clarification as the Commission takes action on this item later on in the meeting.

-Kent Jenson stated he was a Perry resident and explained he has a concern with the proposed subdivision.
+Kent Jensen stated he was a Perry resident and explained he has a concern with the proposed subdivision.
 He expounded his concern is currently the only access road to this subdivision is from 1750 S. He said there are currently 90 approved lots which only have this one access road.
 He stated he spoke with Mr. Barnhill on what the Perry City Codes are in regards to access roads, and they did not find anything in the Codes which directly relates to this matter.
 He continued that he then spoke with the County Planner to see what was in the County Codes.
 He said it states in article 6 of the County Code that subdivisions with over 30 lots shall have two access roads.
 He explained this area is already out of compliance with the County Code.
 He suggested having 100 W continue out to the south to give a second access point for this area.

 Jerry Capener stated he lives to the west of the proposed subdivision and explained he has some questions regarding this subdivision.
 He asked for clarification on how the applicant is planning to do the road and drainage for the subdivision, as he believes these things will directly affect his property.